k-s-b/gnn_wco/README.md

 # GraphFC: Customs Fraud Detection with Label Scarcity

-This repo contains the PyTorch implementation for "GraphFC: Customs Fraud Detection with Label Scarcity"
+This repo contains the PyTorch implementation for "GraphFC: Customs Fraud Detection with Label Scarcity".
+The paper along with performance analysis on three real customs datasets can found <a href="https://arxiv.org/abs/2305.11377v1">here</a>

 ## Model Architecture of GraphFC